4 Days in New York City: Detailed Itinerary + Map

 Central Park is another of those places that is just so quintessentially New York, you absolutely need to make time in your itinerary to see it.

 Now, keep in mind that this park is huge.
 I mean it.
-Central Park covers 1.3 square miles (840 acres) of Manhattan.
+Central Park covers 840 acres of Manhattan.
 You could easily spend an entire day just exploring this place.

 To start I’d suggest looking at a map of the park and choosing a few things there you want to see such as the Central Park Zoo, the Alice in Wonderland Statue, Belvedere Castle or the Conservatory Water (where you can rent a model boat to sail on the pond).